EMPAT94/empat94.github.io/_gs/Chapter 1 - Chat Bot.md

 "To get a Class, you must open up your Status Window.
 You can open your Status Window by swiping up with a finger.
 Before you select a Class, I recommend going through the descriptions to get one most suited to yourself, as you will be stuck with that Class and its evolution tree for the rest of Simulation" (Betty)

-Everyone swiped their finger in the air and got a glazed look in their eyes.
-I did as well, and a virtual reality type window opened up.
+Everyone swiped their finger in the air and got a glazed look in their eyes, as if doing mental calculus.
+I swiped as well, and a thin slightly-transparent black rectangular window the size of an iPad faded in like a power-point animated slide.
 It was empty save for two things - a "Select Class" red glowing text and a tiny tilde ~ symbol at the bottom right.
 I was about to click on "Select Class" when I heard Divin, who had been silent so far, speak up.

 "Why are you dressed like that?"
 (Divin, deadpanned)